Alazizu6798/Youtube-Trending-Videos-Analysis/README.md

 This project analyzes U.S. YouTube Trending Videos for March 2018 using Power BI, providing insights into video performance, audience engagement, and viewing trends.
 The dashboard is fully interactive with filters for date and category, making it a useful tool for content creators, marketers, and analysts.

-🗂 Dataset
+# 🗂 Dataset
-- Source: U.S. YouTube Trending Videos Dataset
+- Source:- <a href="https://drive.google.com/file/d/1qugMIRiaDPny8yKJu3Q3DQMjYVAypBAL/view?usp=drive_link"> U.S. YouTube Trending Videos Dataset</a>
+         - <a href="https://github.com/Alazizu6798/Youtube-Trending-Videos-Analysis/blob/main/Category_name.xlsx">Category Names</a>
 - Time Period: March 2018

 # Key Fields: